radical-cybertools/radical.entk/doc/user_guide/adding_data.rst

 You can generate a more verbose output by setting ``RADICAL_ENTK_VERBOSE=INFO``.

+.. note:: The following script and the script in your ``share/radical.ensemblemd/user_guide/scripts`` are have some additional parsing of arguments.
+This is unrelated to Ensemble Toolkit.

 The complete code is as follows:

 .. literalinclude:: scripts/add_data.py